govhack-science/govhack-science.github.io/_locations/vic/melbourne-mapspace.md

 venue:
   name: Telstra Gurrowa Innovation Lab
   address: 242-284 Exhibition St, Melbourne VIC 3000
-  host: Govhack Ballarat
+  host: Alena Moison
   accessibility:  This site is wheelchair accessible.
   under_18: At this Venue you must be accompanied by a Guardian at all times.
   capacity: 100
   parking:  Paid parking is available throughout the Melbourne CBD.
-  public_transport: See www.ptv.vic.gov.au for details of public transport available.
+  public_transport: See [www.ptv.vic.gov.au](http://www.ptv.vic.gov.au) for details of public transport available.
+  public_transport_last: |
-  public_transport_last:  Throughout 2016, the Victorian Government is undertaking a trial of all-night public transport on weekends./ Metro trains: Trains will depart hourly from Flinders Street Station on all lines (except Stony Point and Flemington Racecourse).
-Many stations will benefit from multiple trains each hour, where they are serviced by two or more train lines. / Trams: Trams will operate every 30 minutes on routes 19, 67, 75, 86, 96 and 109.
-This will provide wide coverage across Melbourne as well as servicing key night-time precincts and the major streets in the CBD grid. / Night bus network: Night buses will provide a revamped and improved bus service with around 20 overnight routes.
-The night bus network will have a mix of routes operating from the city, and others providing suburban connections from train stations and suburban night-time hubs. / V/Line: V/Line coaches will depart from Southern Cross Station around 2am, bound for Bendigo, Ballarat, Traralgon and Geelong.
+    Throughout 2016, the Victorian Government is undertaking a trial of all-night public transport on weekends.
+    Metro trains: Trains will depart hourly from Flinders Street Station on all lines (except Stony Point and Flemington Racecourse).
+Many stations will benefit from multiple trains each hour, where they are serviced by two or more train lines.
+    Trams: Trams will operate every 30 minutes on routes 19, 67, 75, 86, 96 and 109.
+This will provide wide coverage across Melbourne as well as servicing key night-time precincts and the major streets in the CBD grid.
+    Night bus network: Night buses will provide a revamped and improved bus service with around 20 overnight routes.
+The night bus network will have a mix of routes operating from the city, and others providing suburban connections from train stations and suburban night-time hubs.
+    V/Line: V/Line coaches will depart from Southern Cross Station around 2am, bound for Bendigo, Ballarat, Traralgon and Geelong.
   catering:  TBA closer to the event date.
 times:
   friday: